sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 The hardest part of this particular project, as with many compiler endeavors, was wrangling with new frameworks and existing code bases.
 In particular, this project was more involved than we originally expected because it touched the full Bril stack&mdash;not just the interpreter, but the text-to-JSON and JSON-to-text compilers, the TypeScript frontend, and the Turnt testing framework.

 The TypeScript frontend changes were especially gnarly because the TypeScript AST does not have detailed documentation.
-It took us quite some time to determine how to determine, for example, if a function call AST node stored its result to a variable.
+It took us quite some time to determine, e.g., if a function call AST node stored its result to a variable.

 Finally, the Hypothesis testing framework was completely new for us, so it was somewhat challenging to think of how to generate meaningful test data automatically.
 In the end, we settled on generating relatively simple syntactically correct programs.
 It would be interesting to put more time into generating richer, semantically meaningful Bril in the future as well.

 ## Evaluating our contribution

 To convince ourselves that we'd actually made a useful contribution to Bril, we wanted to rigorously test our changes.
 Our evaluation was two-fold: (1) manual testing at multiple abstraction levels (JSON, text-based Bril, and TypeScript), and (2) automated property-based testing to try and cover classes of errors we may not have anticipated.
-In order to support these lofting testings goals, we also had to make several tooling changes.
+In order to support these lofty testings goals, we also had to make several tooling changes.

 ### Tooling changes for testing